Meromorphic functions on annuli sharing finite sets with truncated multiplicity: Introduction

 \section{Introduction}

 A nonconstant monic polynomial $P(w)$ is called a uniqueness polynomial for meromorphic functions (or holomorphic functions) if, for any nonconstant meromorphic functions (or holomorphic functions) $f$ and $g$ on $\C$, the equation $P(f)=cP(g)$ implies $f=g$, where $c$ is a nonzero constant which possibly depends on $f$ and $g$.
-A fininite subset $S$ of $\C$ is said to be a uniqueness range set for meromorphic functions (or holomorphic functions) if $f^*(S)=g^*(S)$ implies $f=g$ for arbitrary nonconstant meromorphic functions (or holomorphic functions) $f$ and $g$ on $\C$, where $f^*(S)$ and $g^*(S)$ denote the pull-backs of $S$ considered as a divisor.
+A finite subset $S$ of $\C$ is said to be a unique range set for meromorphic functions (resp. holomorphic functions) if $f^*(S)=g^*(S)$ implies $f=g$ for arbitrary nonconstant meromorphic functions (resp. holomorphic functions) $f$ and $g$ on $\C$, where $f^*(S)$ and $g^*(S)$ denote the pull-back divisors of $S$.
 For $S=\{a_1,\ldots,a_q\}$, we consider the polynomial

-Hence, if $S$ is a uniqueness range set for meromorphic functions (or holomorphic functions), then $P_S(w)$ is a uniqueness polynomial for meromorphic functions (or holomorphic functions).
+Hence, if $S$ is a unique range set for meromorphic functions (resp. holomorphic functions) then $P_S(w)$ is a uniqueness polynomial for meromorphic functions (resp. holomorphic functions).

-In \cite{Fu07}, Fujimoto extended the notion of unique range set to the following.
+In \cite{Fu07}, Fujimoto extended the notion of the unique range set to the following.

 0.2cm